kylewreyes/parseltongue/README.md

 ## ParselTongue

-Welcome to the ParselTongue project of Derick Toth, Shalin Patel, Kyle Reyes, and Nick Young!
-We hope you enjoy your stay.
+This is Derick Toth, Shalin Patel, Kyle Reyes, and Nick Young's final project for CSCI 0320 - Intro to Software Engineering at Brown University.
+ParselTongue is a smart PageRank-based research paper parsing tool.
+It allows you to easily skim through multiple research papers by finding relevant sections based on your given search phrases.

 ## Getting Started